Things to do in Airlie Beach

 The fringing reef around the Whitsundays is great for snorkelling and diving

 For simple day trips, the diving operators in Airlie Beach tend to partner with other boat tours.
 This is quite handy if you’re in as group where not everyone wants to dive.
-For example, you can add on a dive to this Cruise Whitsundays tour.
+For example, you can add a dive to this Cruise Whitsundays tour.

 If you know what you’re doing, you can hire scuba gear from Aquadive and do the rest yourself.
 Or a fun way to do some serious diving is on this three-day sailing trip in the Whitsundays.